 It’s going to be addressed in full later on, but I’d like to remind all of you that the Member of the Week has not been discontinued in any form or fashion, it’s simply undergone a remodel of sorts, something you’ll be enlightened to a bit later on.

 This is the second Formula 1 weekend of the year, and with that comes the return of Fernando Alonso, who was recently out of action after a test crash at Circuit de Catalunya which forced the Spaniard to miss the opening round in Australia.
 As much of a blessing this may be, I fear not even Alonso can do much with the MP4-30 as it is now; at least nothing more than he was able to do with Ferrari’s F138 and F14T.
 There’s hope yet with Honda onboard, and if anyone or any team can get McLaren back to their winning ways it’s Button and Alonso.

 Moving onward, it’s time to get this show on the road: who’s ready for the spotlight?

 GTPlanet Picture of the Week

-Have a suggestion for next week’s featured image?
-Drop me a private message, entitle it “GTPlanet Picture of the Week”, and fill it out with your two choices and they’ll be featured in upcoming Rewinds.
+If you like what you’re seeing and have a suggestion for next week’s featured image, start a conversation with me, entitle it “GTPlanet Picture of the Week” and fill it to your heart’s content with suggestions and they’ll be featured in upcoming Community Spotlight articles.
 NOTE: You cannot elect your own work.